 - Registration & Start will be at the Saw Mill Creek Shelter.
 Located in the Willow Bay section of the park.

 - Check-in begins at 9:30am.

 - Plan to park one car at the start and one at the finish (near the Salt Museum) or you will have to walk back down the trail to your vehicle.

-- Awards Ceremony, featuring a complimentary buffet, for all participants at White Water Pub, located near the Griffin Visitor Center.
-Please note: Outside alcoholic beverages are not allowed on White Water Pub property.
+- Awards Ceremony, featuring a complimentary buffet, for all participants at Molly MaGee's Pub, 209 Oswego Street, Liverpool in the Ponderosa Plaza.
+Please note: Outside alcoholic beverages are not allowed on Molly MaGee's Pub property.

 Onondaga County Parks places a top priority on the safe and legal use of alcoholic beverages.
 No person under 21 may possess or consume alcoholic beverages in the park.
 Coolers are not allowed along the course.
 Alcohol may be brought in and consumed only in designated areas at the beginning and end of the course.
 Quantity is limited to one six pack of beer (12 oz. cans) per person in cans or plastic.
 Please drink responsibly.